 - Waste management

-The local government area of focus is designed to provide you with a strong foundation in environmental, economic, and community development as well as with practical skills related to policy implementation and evaluation.
+The local government concentration is designed to provide you with a strong foundation in environmental, economic, and community development as well as with practical skills related to policy implementation and evaluation.
 You will explore topics such as ethics, organization development, intergovernmental relations, and budgeting concepts and techniques.
 Coursework also examines current trends in environmental policy and administration.

-Students who want to pursue a focus in local government must earn credit in three courses from the listing of electives below:
+Students who want to pursue a concentration in local government must at least 9 credits from the listing of electives below:

 - City and County Management